meir-gazit/stop-processes-on-port/README.md

 # stop processes on port

-Just enter the port you need to freeת ךeave the port and ⛵ sail to the horizon .....>
+Just enter the port you need to free leave the port and ⛵ sail to the horizon .....>

 .bat
 .c